convict-git/KoraKaagaz/design-doc.md

 Therefore, it will have a central node acting as server (which is always expected to stay up) and possibly multiple client (user) nodes which communicate with the central node.
 The client is turned up.
-A UI instance is created and networking module opens a INet socket.
-UI keeps listening to events.
+UI is the main thread which creates instances of processing and content, and networking module opens a
+INet socket.
+Processing and Content Modules subscribes to the networking module using INotification handler.

 1. **STEP 1: Initialize/fetch a Board**
     - On the central node we will have a daemon that will act as an